State Department Says US May Announce Plans on New Start Treaty With Russia Soon

 He pointed out that extending new START for a shorter period “would probably not be an optimal signal, including for the international community, waiting for convincing confirmation from Moscow and Washington of adherence to arms control; at least it's better than nothing”.

+“We are extremely concerned over the situation around the future of the New START treaty, which expires in February 2021.
+This is the last instrument in control over the strategic offensive arms of our two countries.
+We have repeatedly expressed readiness to address issues related to its possible extension”, he added.

+The New START is the last remaining arms control accord which is in force between Moscow and Washington after the collapse of the Intermediate-Range Nuclear Forces (INF) Treaty.

-Signed in 2010, the current pact stipulates that the number of strategic nuclear missiles launchers must be cut by half and limits the number of deployed strategic nuclear warheads to 1,550.
+Signed in 2010, the pact stipulates that the number of strategic nuclear missiles launchers should be slashed in half, limiting the number of deployed strategic nuclear warheads to 1,550.
+The treaty is set to expire in February 2021, and Washington has yet to announce plans to extend the accord.

 All comments